Multimedia Resources and Lesson Plan for Elementary, Middle and High School Students. Includes discussion questions and learning outcomes.

 This story about Yuri Gagarin is available in text with audio, so students can listen as they read.
 Great for ESL/ELL students and emerging readers.

-Space Stories for Young Readers - by Young Readers
+Space Stories and Art for Young Readers - by Young Readers

 Use the story about Mae Jemison, written by younger elementary students, as a model for a class activity integrating writing skills and art.